L3MON4D3/LuaSnip/DOC.md

 - `rep`: repeats the node with the passed index. `rep(1)` to repeat the content of the first insert.

 - `partial`: directly inserts the output of a function.
-Useful for eg.
+Useful for e.g.
 `partial(os.date, "%Y")` (arguments passed after the function are passed to it).

-- `nonempty`: inserts text if the insert at the given index doesn't contain any text. `nonempty(n, "empty!", "not empty!")` inserts "empty!" if insert n is empty, "not empty!" it it isn't.
+- `nonempty`: inserts text if the insert at the given index doesn't contain any text. `nonempty(n, "empty!", "not empty!")` inserts "empty!" if insert n is empty, "not empty!" if it isn't.

-- `dynamic_lambda`: Operates almost exactly like `lambda`, only that it can be jumped to and it's contents therfore be easily overridden.
+- `dynamic_lambda`: Operates almost exactly like `lambda`, only that it can be jumped to, and it's contents therefore be easily overridden.
 `dynamic_lambda(2, lambda._1..lambda._1, 1)` will first contain the content of
 insert 1 appended to itself, but the second jump will lead to it, making it easy to override the generated text.